 (e) Continued training by nursing staff to teach self-care for newly diagnosed, acute, or episodic medical conditions when it is apparent that the training should have achieved its purpose or that the client is unwilling or unable to be trained;

-(f) Core services that can be provided by an adult day care center, such as routine health monitoring, general health education, or general therapeutic activities; or
+(f) ADC services that can be provided by an adult day care center, such as routine health monitoring, general health education, or general therapeutic activities; or

 (g) Group therapy or training where three or more clients are being simultaneously treated or trained by the nurse.